Prof R.J. Miller and Dr L. Xu

 - present and understand information on stage and machine design.

 - analyse the performance of propulsion systems and stationary power plant.

-Applications and Characteristics of Turbomachines (12L, Prof. WN Dawes and Dr LP Xu)
+Applications and Characteristics of Turbomachines (12L, Prof. RJ Miller and Dr LP Xu)

 - Stage design and choice of design parameters.